 Step 3: Move Your Obsidian Vault

-1. If you already have an Obsidian Vault, use your file explorer to move it into your Google Drive Folder.
+- If you already have an Obsidian Vault, you can move it into your Google Drive Folder using your file explorer.

 If you don’t have an Obsidian vault because you haven’t started using it yet, just open Obsidian, and it will prompt you to create a vault.
 Create it within your Google Drive Folder.